bekou/ad_data/README.md

 ### Pre-requisites ###

-The code is written for Python 2.7 and based on the scikit-learn library.
+The code is written for Python 2.7.
 Some of the python packages needed to run these files, best installed using *pip*.

 * scikit-learn (machine learning)
 * pandas (Data manipulation)